ashtom/hadge/README.md

 # Hadge

-The source code of the app will be published after the beta test phase.
+The source code of the app will be published here soon. :)

 ## Privacy Policy